Fixed points and completeness in metric and in generalized metric spaces: Variational principles and completeness

-Ekeland Variational Principle is equivalent to many important fixed point and geometric results (drop property, Caristi's fixed point theorem, the flower petal theorem, etc, see \cite{penot86}).
+This also shows that the strong EkVP is equivalent to EkVP.
+Indeed, the proof of Theorem \ref{t.str-EkVP1} shows that Theorem \ref{t.EkVPb} implies Theorem \ref{t.str-EkVP1}.
+Since the validity of Theorem \ref{t.str-EkVP1} implies the completeness of $X$ and, in its turn, this implies the validity of EkVP, the equivalence of these two principles follows. \end{remark} Ekeland Variational Principle is equivalent to many important fixed point and geometric results (drop property, Caristi's fixed point theorem, the flower petal theorem, etc, see \cite{penot86}).
 We mention here only Caristi's fixed point theorems - for both single-valued and set-valued mappings.

 \begin{theo}[Caristi-Kirk Fixed Point Theorem] Let $(X,\rho)$ be a complete metric space and $\varphi:X\to \mathbb{R}$ a bounded from below lsc function.
 If the mapping $f:X\to X$ satisfies the condition